Alright, so dig this, I’m going on a solo flight in a couple of days and I’m wiggin’ out.

 If you’re not familiar with Yatzy Addict, it’s a knockoff app version of the board game, Yahtzee.
 I can’t stop playing it.
 I wake up in the middle of the night to take a leak, and one quick game turns into an all-night bender.

 In the morning I look and feel like a junkie: bloodshot eyes, bags, pasty complexion, guilt-ridden… If I don’t start working soon I’m gonna have to check myself into some kind of a rehab clinic.

 I don’t play casually, either.
 I play with intensity.
 And passion.
 I yell at the computer and swear a lot.
 According to my dense logic, the computer is out to get me.
 It has sent evil avatars from space to destroy me and turn me into a boiling mess.

 And to think there was a time when I didn’t understand the allure of the tablet computer.

 3 years ago

-Adam: ”You want me to buy this iPad so I can play Angry Birds, you say?
-Stop right there.
+Adam: ”Not a chance!
 I’m perfectly happy with my stationary desktop computer that sounds like a microwave oven.
-What’s so useful about a portable computer that fits in the palm of your hand, and has a camera, and iTunes, and the internet, and that cool notepad thingy?
-Shame on you for being such a stupid consumer!”
+What’s so useful about a portable computer that fits in the palm of your hand, and has a camera, and iTunes, and the internet, and that cool notepad thingy?”

 Am I the only one suffering from iPad Addiction?
 Which app is your vice?